gyansu75/Hotel_booking_analysis/README.md

 ## Popular Movie Genres
 ![]()

-# 📊 Data Analytics Portfolio
+# 📊 Gaurav's Analytics Portfolio

 Welcome to my **Data Analytics Portfolio!**
 This repository showcases my projects, skills, and approaches in **data cleaning, analysis, visualization, and business insights** using tools like **Python, SQL, Excel, Power BI, and Tableau**.